Jamaica Fiwi Roots

 The 1783 conclusion of the American Revolutionary War—the conflict where the thirteen American colonies won independence from Britain—triggered a massive movement of people across the Atlantic.
 Among those forced to flee were the "Loyalists," colonists who had remained faithful to the British King and were no longer welcome in the newly formed United States.

-While history often focuses on the "United Empire Loyalists" who settled in the cold climates of Nova Scotia and New Brunswick, Canada, a different story was unfolding in the Caribbean.
+While history often focuses on the Loyalists who settled in the cold climates of Nova Scotia and New Brunswick, Canada, a different story was unfolding in the Caribbean.
 For Jamaica, this was a defining moment.
 Thousands of Southern Loyalists arrived on the island, significantly increasing the population and bringing a firm determination to rebuild their lives under the British flag.

 Why Jamaica?
 The Pull of the Plantation